 Before trying to diagnose anything, always try to move the wipers with your bare hands first.
 If you can easily make the wipers move, check that the pivot bolts are tightened correctly.
-Tons of mechanics every year try to solve wiper problems by testing the electrical side first, only to find out that the pivot bolts weren’t even tight enough and that the pivots were turning inside the wiper arms.
+Lots of mechanics every year try to solve wiper problems by testing the electrical side first.
+They are quick to find out that the pivot bolts weren’t even tight enough and that the pivots were turning inside the wiper arms.

 Fuses are almost always the first thing to check when troubleshooting any electrical problems.
-Being the main causes in over 60% of all electrical faults, it’s simply quicker to just take a look and test them for continuity before starting to remove trims and all.
+They are the main cause of over 60% of all electrical faults.
+It’s simply quicker to just take a look and test them for continuity before starting to remove trims and all.
 Use a test light and test for power coming in and out of the wiper fuses.
 If a blown fuse is found, replace it and activate the wipers to see if everything is back to normal.

 If the new fuse blows out again, you may have a short to ground condition.
-Any skinned area of any positive wire touching the vehicle’s body will cause a short to ground and will make the fuse blow out instantly.
-But, because finding a short to ground is probably the hardest task to perform on this list, I strongly suggest you test the linkage and motor first so you don’t end up removing all the trims in your car for nothing.
+Any skinned area of any positive wire touching the vehicle’s body will cause a short to ground.
+This will make the fuse blow out instantly.
+But, finding a short to ground is probably the hardest task to perform on this list.
+So, we strongly suggest you test the linkage and motor first.
+That way you don’t end up removing all the trims in your car for nothing.

 So it’s not working at all, the blown fuse was probably a consequence rather than the cause of the problem.
 The most probable reason is that the motor or the linkage might have seized.

 If it’s in good working condition, you should hear and feel a short *click* coming from the inside.
-If it’s the case, the relay is ok and you can safely assume the control switch is also working.
+So, if that’s the case, the relay is ok.
+You can safely assume the control switch is also working.
 If it wasn’t, no power would come to the relay and it wouldn’t do a thing.

 If you think the relay might be your problem, try removing it and test for power and ground coming from the connector using a test light.
-You should have 2 grounds, 1 positive and 1 switched positive, meaning your test light will only light up when the wiper switch is activated.
+You should have two grounds.
+One positive and one switched positive.
+Your test light will only light up when the wiper switch is activated.

 If something is wrong with the 2 grounds or the positive, look for a short or open in the wires.
-If the switched power is the problem, the cause has probably something to do with the control switch.
+So, if the switched power is the problem, the cause has probably something to do with the control switch.

 If everything seems fine with the powers and grounds, and the relay is still not clicking, try replacing it with another relay in the fuse box.
-Test it again and if your wipers are back to normal, you know your relay is burnt and it needs to be replaced.
+Test it again.
+If your wipers are back to normal, you know your relay is burnt and it needs to be replaced.

 Seized Wiper Linkage

 The wiper linkage is a set of metal bars all linked together by pivot points, transforming the unidirectional motion of the wiper motor into a bidirectional movement.
 It’s basically what makes the wipers go back and forth instead of just moving in one direction.
-All the pivot point are filled with grease from the assembly line but after a while, water and dirt can cause rust to build up and ultimately prevent the pivots to move freely.
+All the pivot points are filled with grease from the assembly line.
+But, after a while, water and dirt can cause rust to build up.
+It ultimately prevents the pivots from being able to move freely.

 When something like this happens, you should be able to see it coming.
 Your wipers should visibly start to move slower and slower for a while until they simply stop moving altogether or blow the main wiper fuse.